carlbeattie2000/carlbeattie2000/README.md

+Hi,
-Hi, I'm Carl!
-I'm a 24-year-old software engineer from London who is passionate about learning and building new things.
+I'm Carl!
+I'm a 24-year-old software dev from London

+Currently buidling a custom CRM for a web studio in New York.